-- You will gain UCAS points (Pass 80 Merit 96 Distinction112) for university applications allowing you to apply for entry to Year 2 at Scottish art colleges
+You will gain UCAS points (Pass 80, Merit 96, Distinction 112) for university applications allowing you to apply for entry to Degree and HND courses across the UK and internationally.

 - Progress straight into employment within the art and design sector at an intermediary level

-- Most UAL Foundation Diploma students progress onto HND and Degree level study before becoming successful practising Artists and Designers.
+- Most UAL Foundation Diploma students progress onto HND and Degree level study before becoming successful practicing Artists and Designers.